-DHASCO and ARASCO have been added to infant formula products (both term and pre-term formulae) in Australia and New Zealand for about the last three years and in a number of other (primarily European) countries for about seven years.
-They are currently added to about 17% of formulae intended for term infants up to 6 months of age, and about 87% of pre-term formulae.
+DHASCO and ARASCO have been added to infant formula products (both term and pre-term formulae) in Australia and New Zealand since about 1998 and in a number of other (primarily European) countries since about 1994.
+In 2001, they were being added to about 17% of formulae intended for term infants up to 6 months of age, and about 87% of pre-term formulae.